 West Port Gardens Festival, 16th and 17th of June 2018

 Beetroot Sauvage Vegan Cafe/Restaurant opening weekend, 19th and 20th of June 2018

 Beetroot Cafe Raw Burns Night, Friday 26th January 2018: an amazing meal and some rather good music (is there something of a theme going on there?)

 Majk’s second CD, Too Much Caffeine, is now available: he held a small launch gig on Friday the 13th of October 2017 at Daylight Robbery on Dublin Street and a small tour of Edinburgh over the Autumn.

 Majk had three concerts in the Edinburgh Fringe in 2017, entitled “Make Tea, Not War”, 7-9pm on Saturday the 5th, Sunday the 27th and Monday the 28th of August, featuring special guests handpan drum player Milly Hoddo (5th and 27th) and storyteller Mark Borthwick (28th), at the Quaker Meeting House, 7 Victoria Terrace, EH1 2 JL.
 Between them they raised £373 (and 50 pence!) for the Meeting House’s designated charities in 2017.

-Majk’s first CD, Scratch One, was a short-run fundraiser album for Akany Avoko, an orphanage in Madagascar, as part of a year-long national appeal that raised over £20,000.
+Majk’s first CD, Scratch One, was a short-run fundraiser album for the Akany Avoko orphanage in Madagascar, as part of a year-long national appeal that raised over £20,000.

 Majk has also written several songs for comedy cult project “The Enlightened Brethren of the Sacred Truth”